 But the fact is, far more people are killed by cars than by guns, another in New York every 33 hours.
 20 really is plenty, under the circumstances.
 More at Families for Safe Streets

 Mayor Do As I Say

-Meanwhile, the Mayor, who just introduced his Vision Zero plan, was caught by CBS with his entourage going way over the speed limit, going through stop signs, changing lanes without signalling, racking up 13 violations.
+Meanwhile, the Mayor, who just introduced his Vision Zero plan, was caught by CBS with his entourage going way over the speed limit, going through stop signs, changing lanes without signaling, racking up 13 violations.
 The chief of Police said it's all fine, that the drivers did what they did “based on their specialized training in executive protection and professional judgment.”
 The New York Times is not impressed.

 Ah, yes: blowing through stop signs, changing lanes without signaling: two proven executive-protection tactics, to throw off potential pursuers.

 Maybe in Kandahar.
 This was Queens.
 A more plainspoken explanation by Mr. de Blasio on behalf of himself and his security detail — we were jerks, and this won’t happen again — would be more credible than invoking the Blackwater defense.